SystemsGenetics/GEMmaker/examples/README.md

 It should be noted that the output of the remote example is not as exciting as the local example, and is intended to be a demonstration of the download process works rather than the output process.
 The remote example uses the CORG reference files even though the remote data is *Arabidopsis thaliana*(Mouse Ear Crest).
 The final fpkm files will have values of 0 because of this, but the workflow will run as normal so that you can see how the remote process works.
 The reason that we have not included the *A. thaliana* reference files is to keep this git repository small.

-It may be good practice for a new user of this workflow to generate the *A. thaliana* reference files that are associated with these small rna-seq datasets on their own.
+It may be good practice for a new user of this workflow to generate the *A. thaliana* reference files that are associated with these small rna-seq data sets on their own.
 TAIR [(The Arabidopsis Information Resource)](https://www.arabidopsis.org/) and [ARAPORT](https://apps.araport.org/thalemine/begin.do) contain the files necessary to do this.
-To execute the GEMmaker with an example dataset you must first rename the **nextflow.config.example** file as **nextflow.config**.
+To execute the GEMmaker with an example data set you must first rename the **nextflow.config.example** file as **nextflow.config**.

 You should then ensure that the **trimmomatic.clip_path** option in the **nextflow.config** file is set to the full path where the Trimmomatic clipping files are housed.
 Replace the text **<ILLUMINACLIP_PATH>** placeholder text with the path.